CHH/heroku-buildpack-php/README.md

 [Available PHP Versions]: http://chh-heroku-buildpack-php.s3.amazonaws.com/manifest.php
 [Available NGINX Versions]: http://chh-heroku-buildpack-php.s3.amazonaws.com/manifest.nginx

+## Detection

+This buildpack detects apps when the app has a `composer.json` in the app's root.

 ## Configuration

-Configuration is done via a file named `composer.json` in the project's root.
+Configuration is done via a file named `composer.json` in the app's root.

 A simple configuration could look like this: